Free 50-point store self-assessment

 • 2.We have a plan to switch LLM providers (OpenAI ↔ Anthropic ↔ Google) without rewriting everything.

-• 3.We have asked vendors how they handle our data (training, retention, residency, BAAs).
+• 3.We have asked vendors how they handle our data (training, retention, residency, DPAs).

 • 4.We know whether we want best-in-class point tools or one platform that does it all.